cassini1010/documentations/docs/MachineLearning.md

 Loss is measured using the simple technique where we square the distance between the predicted and actual value, add them up, then get the square root of the added result.

-Squaring up the distances makes sure that the negetive and positive distances dont cancel up with each other.
+Squaring up the distances makes sure that the negative and positive distances don't cancel up with each other.